Our Family of Companies

 garrick bauer

-Garrick Bauer is Vice President and Portfolio Manager for the High Yield strategy.
+Garrick Bauer is Managing Director, Portfolio Manager, and Head of Credit for the High Yield strategy.
 He earned a BBA in Accounting from Miami University and an MBA from the University of Virginia.
 He holds the Chartered Financial Analyst designation and earned the Certified Public Accountant (CPA) designation (inactive).

 amy eddy